richardrhanly-us/shakespeare-hadoop-tfidf/README.md

 # Distributed Text Analytics with Hadoop MapReduce

-This project demonstrates a **distributed text analytics pipeline built with Hadoop MapReduce and Java**.
+This project demonstrates a distributed text analytics pipeline built with Hadoop MapReduce and Java.
-The system processes a corpus of Shakespeare plays stored in **HDFS (Hadoop Distributed File System)** and computes **TF-IDF scores** to identify distinctive vocabulary within each play.
+The system processes a corpus of Shakespeare plays stored in HDFS (Hadoop Distributed File System) and computes TF-IDF scores to identify distinctive vocabulary within each play.

 Technologies: Java, Hadoop, MapReduce, HDFS